Relevance of long-range screening in Mott transition examined via a hydrogen lattice: Method

-To include this important screening effect of long-range Coulomb interaction beyond the Thomas-Fermi approximation, we use the density self-consistency scheme~\cite{Haule2010,Haule2015} of density functional theory (DFT) plus dynamical mean-field theory (DMFT).
+To include this important screening effect of long-range Coulomb interaction beyond the Thomas-Fermi approximation, we use the density self-consistency scheme~\cite{Haule2010,Haule2015} of density functional theory (DFT) plus dynamical mean-field theory (DMFT)~\cite{Karp2020,Pajskr2016,Craco2019,Xie2022,Brito2016,Leonov2015}, with previously established double counting formulation~\cite{Haule2015}.
 In the process of self-consistent iteration, the change of electron density and corresponding screening effect will feedback to the next iteration and thus allow the possibility of the first-order transition.
-The strong intra-atomic repulsion $U$ ($\sim1$Ry~\cite{supplementary}) is included via DMFT~\cite{Metzner1989,Muller1989,Brandt1989,Janis1991,Georges1992,Georges1996,Kotliar2006} which is so far the most widely applied approximation to achieve the Mott insulating phase.
-This scheme is implemented by DFT+embedded DMFT functional~\cite{Haule2010,Haule2015}.
+The strong intra-atomic repulsion $U$ ($\sim1$Ry~\cite{Unote,Nakamura2021,Giannozzi2020}) is included via DMFT~\cite{Metzner1989,Muller1989,Brandt1989,Janis1991,Georges1992,Georges1996,Kotliar2006} which is so far the most widely applied approximation to achieve the Mott insulating phase.
+This scheme is implemented by DFT+embedded DMFT functional~\cite{Haule2010,Haule2015} (See Appendix~\ref{cal_details} for calculation details).